innolitics/rdm/README.md

 - hazardous situations
 - risk controls

+## Templates

+We are using the [Jinja templating language](http://jinja.pocoo.org/docs/latest/templates/).

 ## Limitations

 - Only support software safety classification "A" requirements (we plan on adding "B" and "C" requirements soon)